OldManUmby/DND.SRD.Wiki/pages/13.spellcasting/default.md

 The ground in the area is covered with slick ice, making it difficult terrain.
 When a creature enters the spell’s area for the first time on a turn or starts its turn there, it must make a Dexterity saving throw.
 On a failed save, it falls prone.

-If a creature is concentrating in the spell’s area, the creature must make a successful Constitution saving throw against your spell save DC or lose concentration.
+If a creature starts its turn in the spell's area and is concentrating on a spell, the creature must make a successful Constitution saving throw against your spell save DC or lose concentration.

 ##### Slow